timrid/construct-editor/README.md

 ## Widgets
 ### ConstructHexEditor
 This is the main widget ot this library.
 It offers a look at the raw binary data and also at the parsed structure.
 It offers a way to modify the raw binary data, which is then automaticly converted to the structed view.
-And also it support to modify the structed data and build the binary data from it.
+It also supports to modify the structed data and build the binary data from it.

 ### ConstructEditor
 This is just the right side of the `ConstructHexEditor`, but can be used also used as standalone widget.
 It provides:
 - Viewing the structure of a construct (without binary data)
 - Parsing binary data according to the construct

 ### HexEditor
 Just the left side of the `ConstructHexEditor`, but can be used also used as standalone widget.
 It provides: